imoark/minidropbox/README.md

 You need to use API endpoints.
 Use the `DELETE` endpoint on your `Postman` software.

-Afterthat, check the list again, and you will see the delete record.
+After that, check the list again, and you will see the delete record.